The Hakuba Valley

 Spring brings beautiful cherry blossoms that contrast with the still-white peaks of the Japanese Alps.
 The rivers swell with fresh water and become perfect for exciting rafting trips.
 The Tateyama Kurobe Alpine Route opens its doors to the Kurobe Dam and magnificent snow walls in Murodo.
 Ski resorts remain open into early May.

 In summer, Hakuba becomes a paradise for hikers and outdoor enthusiasts.
-Camping sites open up by the rivers and are a great place for family outings.
-Popular hiking routes such as the Hakuba Daisekkei and Happo Pond open up.
+Camping sites by Hakuba's rivers are a great place for family outings.
+Popular hiking routes such as the Hakuba Daisekkei and Happo Pond once again open for visitors.
 In late summer, the ski resorts are filled with mountain bikers.
 And when it gets real hot, nothing beats cooling off on a canyoning trip through crystal clear waters in a mountain ravine.

 There are also plenty of nearby sightseeing attractions, such as Matsumoto City and Matsumoto Castle, the Daio Wasabi Farm, or tours to the Snow Monkey Park in the north.
 During winter, you can expand your ski holiday with trips to some of Nagano’s other fabulous winter resorts, such as Nozawa Onsen Ski Resort and Shiga Kogen.